MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 ms.topic: conceptual
 ms.prod: microsoft-edge
 ms.technology: webview
-ms.date: 05/01/2023
+ms.date: 05/02/2023
 ---
 # Get started with WebView2 in HoloLens 2 Unity apps (Preview)

 This tutorial is for developers using WebView2 in immersive HoloLens 2 Unity applications.
-WebView2 on HoloLens 2 and the WebView Unity plugin are both in Preview and are subject to change before general availability.
+WebView2 on HoloLens 2 and the WebView plugin for Unity are both in Preview and are subject to change before general availability.

 WebView2 is only supported on HoloLens 2 devices running the Windows 11 update.
 For more information, see [Update HoloLens 2](/hololens/hololens-update-hololens).